5 Letter Words Ending in CE

 juyce

-Noun : Obsolete spelling of juice. [(uncountable) A liquid from a plant, especially fruit.]
+Noun : Obsolete spelling of juice. [(uncountable) A liquid made from plant, especially fruit.]

 masce